Published 31 Jul 2018

 If you are buying an older property and want to have it thoroughly checked you may opt for a detailed full structural survey, which is far more extensive and costs £600 and upwards.

-Each time you wish to purchase another chunk of your Shared Ownership home, you are likely to incur the following costs:
+Each time you wish to purchase another chunk of your Shared Ownership home, you are likely to incur some costs.

 Secondly, if you need to remortgage to purchase another share in your home, you will be required to pay the lender's valuation fee and a mortgage arrangement fees.
 You also will be expected to appoint a solicitor, which will generate additional legal costs.